aws-deadline/deadline-cloud-for-after-effects/README.md

 ### Submitter Installer Installation

-**Note: During the installer process, you will choose between User Install or System Install.
+**Note: During the installer process, you will choose between User Install or System Install. macOS users will default to User Install, since System Install is currently not supported on macOS.
 Read only the section below that matches your selection:**

 #### User Install

 1. Download the Deadline Cloud Submitter installer by following [Step 1: Install the Deadline Cloud Submitter](https://docs.aws.amazon.com/deadline-cloud/latest/userguide/submitter.html#submitter-installation).
-2. Run the installer regularly (no admin required).
+2. Run the installer (no admin required).
-3. Follow the prompts and select which submitters you would like to install.
-The submitter will be installed to:
+3. Follow the prompts and select the After Effects submitter.
+The submitter will be installed to these locations by default:
    - **Windows**: `C:\Users\<user>\DeadlineCloudSubmitter\Submitters/AfterEffects\AE<version>`
    - **macOS**: `/Users/<user>/DeadlineCloudSubmitter\Submitters/AfterEffects\AE<version>`
 4. If you provide a custom install path, be sure to save that path for later reference.
+You can also find it later by searching for 'DeadlineCloudSubmitter.jsx' in your file system.

 *NOTE: If you install the After Effects submitter as a user install, the submitter will be a standalone submitter window rather than a dockable panel.*

 #### System Install

-**Note: macOS system install is not yet supported by the submitter installer.**
+**Note: macOS system install is not yet supported by the submitter installer. macOS users must do User Install.**

 1. Download the Deadline Cloud Submitter installer by following [Step 1: Install the Deadline Cloud Submitter](https://docs.aws.amazon.com/deadline-cloud/latest/userguide/submitter.html#submitter-installation).
 2. **Windows only**: Right-click the installer and choose `Run as Admin`.
-3. Follow the prompts and select which submitters you would like to install.
-The submitter will be installed to:
+3. Follow the prompts and select the After Effects submitter.
+It will be installed to:
    - **Windows**: `C:\Program Files\Adobe\Adobe After Effects <version>\Support Files\Scripts\Script UI Panels`
    - **Mac**: Currently not supported, only supporting User Install.